john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 t_v = \sigma \sqrt{2 log M}
 ```

-where $\sigma$ is the noise variance present in the signal and $M$ represents the number of pixels in the image.
+where $\sigma$ is the noise standard deviation present in the signal and $M$ represents the number of pixels in the image.

-The noise level variance $\sigma$ is estimated by:
+The noise level standad deviation  $\sigma$ is estimated by:

 ```{math}
 :label: visushrink_noise